Greenport in Suffolk County, New York — The American Northeast (Mid-Atlantic)

 In front line service for over seven decades protecting New York Harbor, Fire Fighter has the hard-earned distinction of being the most award-decorated fireboat in the world, and at the time of her 2010 decommissioning she was the second oldest fireboat in front line service worldwide.
 As a National Historic Landmark and listed on the National Register of Historic Places, the Fire Fighter is a truly significant piece of American history now available to the general public.
 (Submitted on March 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
 This page was last revised on March 10, 2018.
-This page originally submitted on March 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 400 times since then.
+It was originally submitted on March 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 579 times since then and 126 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on March 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.